Virtual Conference Events

 Participant: Also popularly called presenters, participants in events are those who have been added by the organizer and have linked their AWP user account to the proposal.

-All event organizers will be notified of submission results in August.
+All event organizers will be notified of submission results in Fall 2021.
 AWP will reach out to organizers of virtual events following their acceptance notification to confirm their virtual event and schedule their prerecording session.

 Engage the Audience